Ryouh/Feats-Revisited/Feats.md

 can’t use the movement without the attack.
 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Halfling

 ### Bountiful Luck

 Your people have extraordinary luck, which you have learned to mystically lend to your companions when you see them falter.
 You’re not sure how you do it; you just wish it, and it happens.
 Surely a sign of fortune’s favor!

 When an ally you can see within 30 feet of you rolls a 1 on the d20 for an attack roll, an ability check, or a saving throw, you can use your reaction to let the ally reroll the die.
 The ally must use the new roll.

 When you use this ability, you can’t use your Lucky racial trait before the end of your next turn

 ### But What About A Second Breakfast?

 Breakfast is the most important meal of the day and why don’t have multiple of them?
 You gain the following benefits:

-You gain proficiency in Cook's Utensils.
+* You gain proficiency in Cook's Utensils.
-Once per short rest you can use a bonus action on your turn to consume a small snack.
+* Once per short rest you can use a bonus action on your turn to consume a small snack.
 You can expend 1 hit die as if you had taken a short rest.
 You need at least one free hand to use this feature.

 ### Second Chance

 Fortune favors you when someone tries to strike you.
-You gain the following benefit:

 When a creature you can see hits you with an attack roll, you can use your reaction to force that creature to reroll.
 Once you use this ability, you can’t use it again until you roll initiative at the start of combat or until you finish a short or long rest.

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
 You gain the following benefits:

-Increase your walking speed by 5 feet.
+* Increase your walking speed by 5 feet.
-You gain proficiency in the Acrobatics or Athletics skill (your choice).
+* You gain proficiency in the Acrobatics or Athletics skill (your choice).
-You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.
+* You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.

 ### Cooking Expert

 **Prerequisite:** Level 6.

-You have learned to serve your companions a 5-course menu even in the middle of the desert you gain the following
+You have learned to serve your companions a 5-course menu even in the middle of the desert you gain the following benefits:
-benefits:

-You learn the create food and water spell and can cast it at will without expending a spell slot.
+* You learn the create food and water spell and can cast it at will without expending a spell slot.
 The casting time of this spell changes to 10 minutes for you and you need Cook's Utensils to cast this spell.
-Creatures who eat your food created by this spell gain temporary hit points equal to your Dexterity modifier + your Proficiency bonus.
+* Creatures who eat your food created by this spell gain temporary hit points equal to your Dexterity modifier + your Proficiency bonus.
 A creature can only benefit from this feature once per long rest.

 ### Marvelous Chef

 **Prerequisite:** Level 12, Cooking Expert.

 You became one of the most brilliant chefs, granting you the following benefit:

-You learn the Heroes' Feast spell and can cast it without expending a spell slot.
-You need Cook's Utensils to cast this spell and the material components change to: Fine meats, vegetables, wine or other ingredients worth at least 500 gp, which the spell consumes.
+* You learn the Heroes' Feast spell and can cast it without expending a spell slot
+* You need Cook's Utensils to cast this spell and the material components change to: Fine meats, vegetables, wine or other ingredients worth at least 500gp, which the spell consumes.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Hobgoblin